Tasting Notes – Bruchladdich 16, Bourbon Cask and Highland Chief.

 2012 Non-Whiskey Gift List

 Tradition dictates that sometime between Halloween and Thanksgiving the 3DC publishes a list of non-whiskey gifts for the whiskey enthusiast.
 This year I hit the search engines to find some obvious, and some new treasures to possibly delight the whiskey lover on your “nice” list.
 (If they are on your “naughty” list, get them some Whiskey Stones.)
+If you want to give out a type of carbonated drink as a gift, then you should get some available at orangina`s website.
+You can also consider giving out some coffee pods for another great gift idea.

 The indented text is from the merchants, while the standard text is my own editorial input.